marknotton/OpenCore-EFI/README.md

 ----------------

-**Follow this video tutorial, the notes below detail where I did things slightly differently.** https://www.youtube.com/watch?v=jqg7MX3FS7M
+**Follow this great video tutorial from [TECHNolli](https://www.youtube.com/c/TechNolli/featured), the notes in this guide detail where I did things slightly differently with insights to troubleshooting I've made along the way..** https://www.youtube.com/watch?v=jqg7MX3FS7M

 ----------------